Originate/guide/scala/scala.md

     val set = mutable.Set(1, 2, 3)
     ```
 0. No "stringly" typed code.
 Use `Enumeration` or `sealed` types and `case object`s.
 In many cases, `Enumeration` and `sealed` types are interchangeable, but they do not fully overlap. `Enumeration`, for instance, does not check for exhaustive matching while `sealed` types do not, well, enumerate.
-0. Whenever possible, simplify pattern matching expressions by ommiting the `match` keyword and using partial functions:
+0. Whenever possible, simplify pattern matching expressions by omitting the `match` keyword and using partial functions:
     ```scala
     bad map {
       _ match {